What is a Critical Incident?

 - Offer to link family with community support groups

-- Review and evaluate plan.
+- Review and evaluate plans.

 SHORT-TERM ACTIONS (Day 1)